Hauppauge Capture Download

 - Solid red: no video or video out of range

-When I plug my game controller into the Controller port, what happens to the audio?
+When I plug my game controller into the Controller In port on the HD PVR Pro 60, what happens to the audio?

-As soon as you plug anything into the Controller port, HDMI In audio is disabled (HDMI passthrough is continued to be passed through) and audio to both your headset and to the USB bus now comes from the Contoller port.
+As soon as you plug anything into the Controller In port, HDMI In audio is disabled (HDMI passthrough is continued to be passed through to your monitor) and audio to both your headset and to the USB bus now comes from the Contoller In port.

 What's the maximum bit rate of my PC based recordings?